Table of Contents

 The Purpose of Ashtanga Yoga

 Ashtanga yoga is done following intense sequences of physical movements.
-Practicing yoga in such physically intensive actions is to overcome emotional baggage and mental blocks.
+Practising yoga in such physically intensive actions is to overcome emotional baggage and mental blocks.

 Ashtanga yoga has many purposes, including the following: